oneeve8/kobble-data/content/businessplannotes.md

 Getting Started: Simplify, Organize, Arrange....
 Renew (acronym spells SOAR) SOAR because getting things simple, organised and arranged in a way that inspires you, helps you to get settled in your nest and yet inspires you to fly to new heights with your creativity and productivity.

- (Add *renew* because after arranging, we always want to rearrange or add some thing new so we do nget bored.
-Sorry if I’m throwing a monkey wrench into your simplicity of the 3)
+ (Add *renew* because after arranging, we always want to rearrange or add some thing new so we do not get bored.
+Sorry if I am throwing a monkey wrench into your simplicity of the 3)

 Simplify: Toss, Upcycle, Repurpose, Need (TURN)
 TURN because you are turning things into something new, giving things a second chance, or turning it away